vpavic/javacro16-spring-boot-actuator/README.md

 ## JavaCRO '16 - Meeting non-functional requirements with Spring Boot Actuator

 This repo contains demo applications to accompany [Meeting non-functional requirements with Spring Boot Actuator](http://2016.javacro.hr/eng/Program/Meeting-non-functional-requirements-with-Spring-Boot-Actuator) talk at JavaCRO '16.
+Slides are available [here](https://speakerdeck.com/vpavic/meeting-non-functional-requirements-with-spring-boot-actuator).

 Demo is based on Gradle and Spring Boot ```1.4.0.M3``` milestone release.
 Search the project for ```TODO``` comments to demonstrate capabilities of Spring Boot Actuator.